pravega/pravega/documentation/src/docs/controller-service.md

  3. Successor queries are performed on a single Stream Segment whereas truncation workflows work on a group of Stream Segments.

  This ensures that during truncation we are able to retrieve sealed sizes for multiple Stream Segments with minimal number of calls into underlying metadata store.
 Since we could have arbitrarily large number of Stream Segments that have been sealed away, we cannot store all of the information in a single map and hence we shard the map and store it.
 The sharding function we use is to hash the creation epoch and get the shard number.

-#### Sealed Segments Record
- Since the Segment Table is append only, any additional information that we need to persist when a Stream Segment is sealed and is stored in sealed Stream Segments record.
-At present, it contains a map of Stream Segment number to its sealed size.

 The following are the Transaction Related metadata records: